 Add an exclamation point (!) before any word to exclude it from the results.
 Add a plus sign (+) before any word to apply the Starts With rule to that word.
 Add a plus sign (+) after any word to apply the Ends With rule to that word.

-The Attribute options in the Library Filter bar let you filter photos by flag status, star ratings, labels, and copy.
+The Attribute options in the Library Filter bar let you filter photos by flag status, edit status, star ratings, labels, and copy.
 The Attribute options are also available in the Filmstrip.
 See Filter photos in the Filmstrip and Grid view.

 You can find photos by selecting specific metadata criteria using the Metadata options in the Library Filter bar.
 Lightroom Classic CC supports metadata embedded in photos by your digital camera and by other applications such as Photoshop or Adobe Bridge.